 Your surveys need to be as clear, short, and effortless to submit as possible.

-With skip logic, you’ll have complete control over which questions your respondents see.
+With survey logic, you’ll have complete control over which questions your respondents see.
 For example, there’s no point in asking a detractor who chose “one” about their favorite part of your product.

 9. Stay Consistent and Don’t Make Many Changes at Once